crynobone/quickstart/readme.md

 Next step is to create the migration, as the laravel documentation says, Migrations are like version control for your database, allowing a team to easily modify and share the application’s database schema.
 Open the terminal and type the following command to create the model and (migration).

-    php artisan make:model Joke -m
+    php artisan make:model Task -m

-The model will be generated under `app/Joke.php`.
+The model will be generated under `app/Task.php`.

 ```php
 <?php